ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 : The generalization of the hardware component definition to include other inventory objects which can be managed, from an inventory perspective, like hardware components.

 Card:
 : A pluggable equipment with a particular structural format and dimensions which can be inserted into one or more slots (or sub-slots).
-A card can have spaces to take other cards (called sub-slots).
+A card can have spaces (called sub-slots) to take other cards.
 : Elsewhere, a card can be called board, module, circuit pack, etc..

 Slot:
 : A space in a chassis that can be equipped with one card, which may be chosen from a limited range of types of cards.
 A slot can be subdivided into smaller spaces (called sub-slots).

 Physical interface:
-: An interface associated to a physical port.
+: An interface associated to a port.
 A physical interface is always in the lowest layer of the interface stack.

 Logical interface:
-: An interface which is not associated to a physical port.
+: An interface which is not associated to a port.

 > Editors' Note: check whether the definitions of physical and logical interfaces can be replaced by a normative reference to {{!RFC8343}}